For your free copy of

 To finish the card I stapled some narrow ribbon to the pull tab and then covered the staples with some flowers and a brad.

-The "Happy Birthday" sentiment is a peel off, and I think this is quite a pleasing project to do.
+The "Happy Birthday" sentiment is a peel off, and I think Waterfall Cards are quite a pleasing project to do.

 I hope you do too.